 2. Visualisations & focus

 “Before I race, I develop in my mind a picture of the race from start to finish in every fine detail.
 Then when I get to the race, I’ve seen myself winning and know it’s going to happen.” says Richard.

-In our courses, we’ll show you how you can use these same visualisation and focus techniques to prepare for difficult situations such as difficult conversations, meetings or pitches, as well as longer term goals or visioning.
+In our online courses, we’ll show you how you can use these same visualisation and focus techniques to prepare for difficult situations such as difficult conversations, meetings or pitches, as well as longer term goals or visioning.

 3. Distraction control